maslovakate/AWS-DE-Certification/README.md

 - Storing data on distributed systems where I/O operations and storage need optimization.

 Systems: Hadoop ecosystem, Apache Spark, Apache Hive, Apache Impala, Amazon Redshift Spectrum.

+# Data Modeling
+## 1. Relational Model

+Usually found in OLTP systems

+## 2. Dimensional Model

+**- Star Schema**

+  This schema consists of a central table, called the fact table, and a number of directly connected other tables, called dimension tables.
+The fact table contains information about metrics or measures, while the dimension tables contain information about descriptive attributes.

+**- Snowflake Schema**
+  This schema consists of a central fact table, connected to the fact table dimension tables and additional dimension tables connected to the dimension tables.

+**  6 key differences between star schema and snowflake schema:**
+- A star schema has denormalized dimension tables, while a snowflake schema has normalized dimension tables
+- A star schema is easier to design and implement than a snowflake schema
+- A star schema can be more efficient to query than a snowflake schema, because there are fewer JOINs between tables
+- A star schema can require more storage space than a snowflake schema, because of the denormalized data
+- A star schema can be more difficult to update than a snowflake schema, because of the denormalized data
+- A star schema can be more difficult to troubleshoot than a snowflake schema, because of the denormalized data